-The crisp air we feel as September whines down, bring rejuvenation, feelings of joy and wonder, and a season filled with changing colors leading to brand new adventures.
-For your next weekend getaway experience fall in Wilmington and the Brandywine Valley.
+The crisp air we feel as September whines down brings feelings of joy and wonder accompanied by a season filled with changing colors.
+This new season creates brand new adventures.
+For your next weekend getaway, experience fall in Wilmington and the Brandywine Valley.
 With a can’t miss lineup of events, attractions and unforgettable discoveries, this trip is one you won’t soon forget!
 To help jump start your trip planning we have put together five amazing attractions with equally fun events coming this autumn to Wilmington & the Brandywine Valley.

 1. Fall Foliage Drives

-Discover gorgeous, Instagram-worthy landscapes as you venture through Wilmington’s Brandywine Valley and its many scenic drives, including the Brandywine Valley National Scenic Byway.
-With your friends, family or favorite travel partners at your side this journey will uncover some of the country’s best kept secrets.
+Discover gorgeous, Insta-worthy landscapes as you venture through Wilmington’s Brandywine Valley and its many scenic drives, including the Brandywine Valley National Scenic Byway.
+With your friends, family or favorite travel partners at your side this journey will uncover some of the country’s best-kept secrets.
 Who says summer is peak travel season?

 2. Fall Fun on the Railroad

 The Wilmington and Western Railroad is one of Wilmington’s oldest landmarks.
-Chartered in 1867 to move goods, the railroad soon became a passenger train operating six days a week on 20 miles of track between downtown Wilmington and Landenberg, Pennsylvania.
+Chartered in 1867 to move goods, the railroad soon became a passenger train operating between downtown Wilmington and Landenberg, Pennsylvania.
 Fast forward to today and the W&W Railroad operates a steam- and diesel-powered train on 10 miles of track chugging throughout the Wilmington suburbs and the Red Clay Valley Scenic Byway.
-Check the list below for fun fall events coming your way this September, October and November, including the Autumn Leaf Special.
+Check the list below for fun fall events coming your way this September, October and November, including the beautiful and inspiring Autumn Leaf Special.

 3. Fall on the Farm

-Pumpkins, hayrides and corn mazes are synonymous with fall and you can get your fill at Ramsey’s Farm just north of downtown Wilmington, Delaware.
+Pumpkins, hayrides and corn mazes are synonymous with fall, and you can get your fill at Ramsey’s Farm just north of downtown Wilmington, Delaware.
 The Ramsey family has been operating this farm since 1995 and offers fun for the whole family.
-There’s even a food tent on site featuring Uncle John’s BBQ.
-The fall fun begins September 21st!
+There’s even a food tent on-site featuring Uncle John’s BBQ.
+The fun begins September 17th!

 5. Du Pont Mansion Tours